Ruthenium: Occurrence

-As the 78th most abundant element in Earth's crust, ruthenium is relatively rare, found in about 100 parts per trillion.
-This element is generally found in ores with the other platinum group metals in the Ural Mountains and in North and South America.
+Ruthenium is found in about 100 parts per trillion in the Earth's crust, making it the 78th most abundant element.
+It is generally found in ores with the other platinum group metals in the Ural Mountains and in North and South America.
 Small but commercially important quantities are also found in pentlandite extracted from Sudbury, Ontario, Canada, and in pyroxenite deposits in South Africa.
 The native form of ruthenium is a very rare mineral (Ir replaces part of Ru in its structure).
-Ruthenium has a relatively high fission product yield in nuclear fission and given that its most long lived radioisotope has a half life of "only" around a year, there are often proposals to recover ruthenium in a new kind of nuclear reprocessing from spent fuel.
-An unusual ruthenium deposit can also be found at the natural nuclear fission reactor that was active in Oklo, Gabon some two billion years ago.
+Ruthenium has a relatively high fission product yield in nuclear fission; and given that its most long-lived radioisotope has a half-life of "only" around a year, there are often proposals to recover ruthenium in a new kind of nuclear reprocessing from spent fuel.
+An unusual ruthenium deposit can also be found at the natural nuclear fission reactor that was active in Oklo, Gabon, some two billion years ago.
 Indeed, the isotope ratio of ruthenium found there was one of several ways used to confirm that a nuclear fission chain reaction had indeed occurred at that site in the geological past.
-Uranium is no longer mined at Oklo and there have never been serious attempts to recover any of the platinum group metals present there.
+Uranium is no longer mined at Oklo, and there have never been serious attempts to recover any of the platinum group metals present there.